 - change a wet or soiled nappy right away

 - use a clean warm wet cloth to wash.
 Disposable wipes are not necessary and can irritate your babies sensitive skin

-- apply a barrier cream like vaseline, or zinc cream, thickly to your baby’s bottom after you change their nappy
+- apply a barrier cream, like a zinc cream, thickly to your baby’s bottom after you change their nappy

 - give as much nappy-free time to your baby as possible each day